Start Saving Hundreds On Your Property Taxes

 Homeowners Are Failing To Claim Valuable Tax Deduction

-If you own a home that is considered to be your permanent residence and aren’t taking advantage of the 2.5 percent homeowner deduction on your real estate taxes, you could be leaving hundreds of dollars on the table.
+If you own a home that is considered to be your permanent residence and aren’t taking advantage of the owner occupancy credit on your real estate taxes, you could be leaving hundreds of dollars on the table.

 In 2016, according to WalletHub, residents with homes valued at $176,000, found themselves on the receiving end of a $2,729 real estate tax bill.
-However, if they were to apply the 2.5 percent homeowner deduction, they could reduce their annual bill by nearly $70!
+However, if they were to apply the credit, which is around 2.5 percent, they could reduce their annual bill by nearly $70!

 Now imagine what the short- and long-term savings would look like if your home was valued at $200K, $300K, $500K or more!?

-To qualify for this owner-occupied reduction, a homeowner must own and occupy the residence as their primary domicile as of Jan.
+To qualify for this owner occupied credit, a homeowner must own and occupy the residence as their primary domicile as of Jan.
 1 of the tax year.

 So far this year, we’ve discovered that quite a few homeowners, especially those who have chosen to build their home on recently purchased land rather than buying property with an already established house, are missing out on this valuable opportunity.